kristofer/orzo/README.md

-Setting the cursor with a mouse click should work. (and so, it should work to set the selection. but hey, you MUST SetMark for a selection to start... sorry, it's not a real mouse based editor.)
+Setting the cursor with a mouse click should work. (and so, it should work to set the selection. but hey, you MUST SetMark for a selection to start... sorry, it's not a real mouse based Editor.)

 ### Implementation Notes
 orzo was based on Kilo, a project by Salvatore Sanfilippo <antirez at gmail dot com> at  https://github.com/antirez/kilo.

-It's a very simple editor, with kinda-"Mac-Emacs"-like key bindings.
+It's a very simple Editor, with kinda-"Mac-Emacs"-like key bindings.
 It uses `go get github.com/nsf/termbox-go" for simple termio junk.

 The central data structure is an array of lines (type erow struct).
 Each line in the file has a struct, which contains an array of rune.
 (If you're not familiar with Go's _runes_, they are Go's unicode code points (or characters))

-Multiple buffers, but no window splits.
+Multiple Buffers, but no window splits.
 Two _mini modes_,  one for the search modal operations, and one for opening files.

 Notice the goroutine attached to events coming from termbox-go, that is pretty cool.
 Yet another real reason that Go routines are handy.